webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 that transition smoothly from the previous curve.
 They work by extrapolating a control point from the previous control point on the other side of the previous destination point, effectively mirroring it.
-The following two path definitions produce the same set of curves.
+The following two path definitions produce the same sequence of curves.
 The first uses the '''T''' command to extrapolate the extra control point (marked red), while the second uses a second '''Q''' command to explicitly define it.
 Both specify the same destination